iobear/dashgoat/README.md

 Or adding a line to the `dashgoat.yaml` `prometheusurl: http://localhost:9090`

+To show the timeline in dashGoat select the change time and the timeline will appear, this feature needs some rework in the UI.

 ## Docker Hello world

 ```docker run -e UPDATEKEY=my-precious! -p 2000:2000 --rm --name=dashgoat analogbear/dashgoat```